History In Ink Historical Autographs

 Autograph Care

 Here are some useful tips for preserving and caring for framed and unframed autographs.
-For more information, consult the excellent Library of Congress document preservation web page, Caring for Your Collections.
+For more information, consult the excellent Library of Congress web pages devoted to Collections Care.

 Framed Autographs